-- Each team will perform a routine not to exceed 1 minute. - See specific category for details on the start and stop of each type of routine. - All team breaks, rituals and traditions need to take place prior to the team being called to the performance floor. - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
+- All In One division Each team will perform a routine not to exceed 3 minutes, including transitioning from section to section.
+Each component has a maximum time limit of 1:00 per section. - See specific category for details on the start and stop of each type of routine. - All team breaks, rituals and traditions need to take place prior to the team being called to the performance floor. - Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
 Example: chest bumps, hugs, handshakes, etc. - All teams should refrain from any type of excessive celebration following the team's performance.
 Any team in violation may receive a "sportsmanship" penalty. - There should not be any organized exits or other activities after the official ending of the routine.